MetPX/sarracenia/docs/source/Reference/code.rst

 Code Reference
 ==============

-Internal Documentation on all modules included in sr3.
+Internal Documentation on the full source of sr3
 Not an API. subject to change without notice.
+What is missing:

+* All flowcallbacks are here: `flowcb <flowcb.html>`_
+* the entry points are excluded (not compatible with sphinx/autodoc.)

 sarracenia
 ----------